Type to search

 Irving Farm

-What they’re pouring: Their coffee—there are usually six blends and five single-origin coffees available at once—is prepared in a roasting/cold brewing facility near their Millerton location.
+What they’re pouring: The coffee—all sourced from small producers—is prepared in a roasting/cold brewing facility near the Millerton location.
+Known for their balance and sweetness, the house blends offer approachable, delicious roast profiles.
 Irving Farm dates to 1996, when its first location opened on Irving Place in New York City, and it has been a leader in the small-batch, sustainable coffee movement.

 Brew this: We’re fans of the dark roast named after the majestic Hudson River.
-It’s packed with flavors of black cherry, licorice, and clove.
-(They also have bundles inspired by New York and the four seasons.)
+It’s packed with flavors of black cherry, licorice, and clove and is delicious as drip coffee or espresso.

 Irving Farm Coffee Roasters